 A good way to start the introduction to math problems can include creating a jellybean counter.
 Alternatively, other items can be used, such as dried beans, dry macaroni pieces, or small blocks.
 There are plenty of toys and games that can truly make learning math fun, so take advantage of them.
 Math is one area in which nearly everyone struggles.
 But once the foundation is properly laid, the addition of other concepts and ideas are easy to add as well.

 There’s nothing quite so engaging as play during the preschool age, and you can utilize that to create an atmosphere of learning.
 Talk as you play with your child, and discuss all the things that they don’t yet know.
-For instance, sorting toys by color, creating shapes with straws or pipe cleaners, use tracing paper to trace and then cut shapes.
+For instance, sorting toys by color, creating shapes with straws or pipe cleaners, use tracing paper to trace, and then cut shapes.

 Logical Reasoning and Life Skills

-In this subject, it’s important to understand emotions and feelings, as well as being able to express them.
+In this area, it’s important to understand emotions and feelings, as well as being able to express them.
 Being able to state that they are sad, or they are sorry, can help create ownership of those feelings as well as the things that happen afterward.
 Use activities that help with telling directions, learning independence in areas such as dressing themselves, cleaning up after themselves, as well as learning to follow instructions that have more than one step.

 This is an area that many parents tailor to their own family routine, especially in the area of life skills.
 One family might find it extremely important to teach one set of values, whereas your values might be slightly, or even greatly different.
 Tying shoes, for example, might be first on the lists for some families, but of little concern to others.